triode3/gpfsavail-munin/README.md

 You are probably asking:

 - Doesn't gpfs give warnings when available space is low?
 (Why yes, it can)
-- Couldn't I gleam this information from teh other plugin?
+- Couldn't I gleam this information from the other plugin?
 (Why yes, you could)
 - Could I not just type df at a prompt?
 (Of course you can)

-And I would say, well, it was really simple to graph the available space in munin, and it gives a nice trending picture (gee, available space on gpfs2 is going _up?_) Honestly, it is nice to have a graph, and also cool in that it turns yellow when the available space drops below the warning levels (set in the plugin).
+And I would say, well, it was really simple to graph the available space in munin, and it gives a nice trending picture (whoa, available space on gpfs2 is going _up?_) Honestly, it is nice to have a graph, and also cool in that it turns yellow when the available space drops below the warning levels (which are set in the plugin, read the plugin for more information).

 # How to install it.